All Episodes

 It turns out, I don't understand this, folks.

-I am mentioned a number of times in Mary Mape's biography, which is what this book is based on.
+I am mentioned a number of times in Mary Mapes' biography, which is what this book is based on.

-Her biography, or the movie is based on her biography, and I'm mentioned in it six times, and I've I mean I'm ripped to shreds.
+Her biography, or the movie is based on her biography.

-Now she got mad about that.
+Now she's got mad about that.

 I mean, I six times mentioned in her biography.

-This is interesting too.
+This is interesting, too.

 Clinton's support slides ahead of first Democrat debate.